DiweiQUANTUM/DiweiQUANTUM.github.io/_publications/2023-04-07-paper-Influence of Phosphorus Donor on the Nv Center - A First-Principles Study.md

 date: 2023-04-07
 venue: 'SSRN'
 paperurl: 'http://dx.doi.org/10.2139/ssrn.4412693'
 citation: 'Zou, Diwei and Zhou, Jiantao and Li, Lijie and Wang, Qijun and Liang, Kang and Chen, Liwei and Shen, Wei and Wu, Gai, Influence of Phosphorus Donor on the Nv Center: A First-Principles Study.
-Available at SSRN: https://ssrn.com/abstract=4412693 or http://dx.doi.org/10.2139/ssrn.4412693'
+Available at SSRN.'
 ---

 ## Abstract